 Each application will be initially reviewed by staff to ensure statutory eligibility and compliance with the requirements in these Guidelines.

 The TDC shall establish a Capital Projects Funding Committee (“Committee”) for each capital funding cycle.
-Prior to the meeting referred to below Committee members will individually review and score applicant projects based on the rating criteria and scale in these Guidelines.
+Prior to the meeting referred to below, Committee members will individually review and score applicant projects based on the rating criteria and scale in these Guidelines.

-The Committee and staff will hold a meeting to announce the score of all applications.
-At this meeting, before announcing individual scores, Committee members will have the opportunity to ask questions and/or seek clarification from applicants in order to finalize their review of an applicant’s project.
+The Committee and staff will hold a public meeting to announce the score of all applications.
+At this meeting, and before announcing individual scores, Committee members will have the opportunity to ask questions and/or seek clarification from applicants or staff in order to finalize their review of an applicant’s project.
+Applicant or staff responses to any such questions or points of clarification shall be limited accordingly.

-Once all Committee members have had any and all questions answered from applicants, they will announce their scores.
+Once all Committee members have had any and all questions answered,, they will announce their scores.

-Staff will then average the scores and announce the total points and average score for each application which will be announced in ranking of highest to lowest average score.
+Staff will then average the scores and announce the total points and average score for each application which will be announced.

-F. Only Capital Projects that score at least 700 points will be eligible for funding consideration.
+F. Only Capital Projects that score at least 700 points will be eligible for further funding consideration by both the entire TDC and ultimately the BCC, who has final approval of all capital funding awards and their amounts.
+Unless stated and recommended otherwise, all funding requests at this stage are presumed to be “up to” the amount requested.

-G. Members of the Committee will begin with the highest scoring applications and determine recommended funding amounts for each application.
+G. application.

 Rating Criteria